srikarkc/design-patterns-java/README.md

 The iterator pattern provides a way to access the elements of a collection (such as a list or a tree) sequentially without exposing its underlying structure.
 The pattern involves an iterator interface that defines methods for accessing and traversing the elements in a collection.

+Composite patterns allows you to compose objects into tree-like structures to represent part-whole hierarchies.
+Lets clients treat individual objects and compositions of objects uniformly.